Dopamine receptor D2: Active and inactive forms

 D2R conformers are equilibrated between two full active (D2HighR) and inactive (D2LowR) states, while in complex with an agonist and antagonist ligand, respectively.

 The monomeric inactive conformer of D2R in binding with risperidone was reported in 2018 (PDB ID: 6CM4).
 However, the active form which is generally bound to an agonist, is not available yet and in most of the studies the homology modeling of the structure is implemented.
 The difference between the active and inactive of G protein-coupled receptor is mainly observed as conformational changes at the cytoplasmic half of the structure, particularly at the transmembrane domains (TM) 5 and 6.
 The conformational transitions occurred at the cytoplasmic ends are due to the coupling of G protein to the cytoplasmic loop between the TM 5 and 6.

 It was observed that either D2R agonist or antagonist ligands revealed better binding affinities inside the ligand-binding domain of the active D2R in comparison with the inactive state.
 It demonstrated that ligand-binding domain of D2R is affected by the conformational changes occurring at the cytoplasmic domains of the TM 5 and 6.
 In consequence, the D2R activation reflects a positive cooperation on the ligand-binding domain.

 In drug discovery studies in order to calculate the binding affinities of the D2R ligands inside the binding domain, it's important to work on which form of D2R.
 It's known that the full active and inactive states are recommended to be used for the agonist and antagonist studies, respectively.

 Any disordering in equilibration of D2R states, which causes problems in signal transferring between the nervous systems, may lead to diverse serious disorders, such as schizophrenia, autism and Parkinson's disease.
-In order to control these disorders, equilibration between the D2R states is controlled by implementing of agonist and antagonist D2R ligands.
+In order to assist in the management of these conditions, equilibration between the D2R states is controlled by implementing of agonist and antagonist D2R ligands.
 In most cases, it was observed that the problems regarding the D2R states may have genetic roots and are controlled by drug therapies.
 So far, there is no certain treatment for these mental disorders.